 Amanda J Williamson

-BBS, BBS first class honours, MBS (c.)
+BBS, BBS first class honours, MBS (c.), PhD Student

-Recent research publications and other links can be found below.
+Some recent research publications and other links can be found below.

 · Williamson, A. J. & Battisti, M. (2015).
 Affect as a predictor of innovative behaviour in entrepreneurship.
 Paper presented at the 28th Annual SEAANZ Conference, Melbourne, Australia.